Talk to us 01204 238 046

 Price Scoring Mechanism

 Typically, a certain percentage or number of points are attributed to price and the supplier bids are scored against pre-set criteria, thus allowing tenders to be ranked in line with the percentages or points attributed to them.
-For example:

 Evaluating Quality - Written Bids